MicrosoftDocs/SupportArticles-docs/Office/Client/excel/clean-workbook-less-memory.md

 Defined names are used to reference cells and formulas throughout the workbook to add a "friendly name" to your formulas.
 You should check for any defined names that link to other workbooks or temporary Internet files.
 Typically, these links are unnecessary and slow down the opening of an Excel workbook.

-You can use the [Name Manager tool](https://www.jkp-ads.com/officemarketplacenm-en.asp) to view hidden defined names that you can’t see in the Excel interface.
+You can use the [Name Manager tool](https://www.jkp-ads.com/officemarketplacenm-en.asp) to view hidden defined names that you can't see in the Excel interface.
 This tool enables you to view and delete the defined names that you don't need.

 If Excel continues to crash and hang after you remove any unnecessary defined names, move on to method 7.